-Chapter 20- How to take care of pain and stiffness: Pain and stiffness are one of the most common problems in patients suffering from autoimmune diseases.
+Chapter 20- How to take care of pain and stiffness: Pain and stiffness are one of the most common problems in individuals suffering from autoimmune diseases.
 These symptoms are seen in nearly all autoimmune diseases and specially Fibromyalgia and Stiff Person Syndrome.
 Stiffness begins secondary to stress, exposure to cold, vitamin deficiencies and poor posture.
 Repeatedly doing the same task will also cause stiffness, lifting of heavy weights without stretching will result in stiffness.
 We have seen how a cat stretches after it gets up.
 That is what all of us need to do every morning.
 Stretching helps reduce stiffness.
 Children cry at night because they are getting stiff due to the cold.
 Thus need an extra cover.
 Sitting in front of a air conditioner or cold air draft will cause stiffness.
 Stretching is very important and if you cannot lift your arm ask someone to help you stretch.
 In a few days you will be able to do this yourself.

 Remember to take a hot shower after wakening up to reduce stiffness.
 Heat helps to relax the muscles.
 If the muscles remain stiff a short massage is helpful.
 Massage will reduce inflammation if done correctly.
-Light massage and cupping can be used to ease pain.
+The painful deep massages increases inflammation and should be avoided.

 Correct the vitamin deficiencies like B-12 Cynocobalamine, B-1 (Thiamine), and B-6 (Pyridoxine).
 Too much pyridoxine is toxic to the human nerves and thus should not be taken in large doses.
 In any person with chronic stiffness, calcium, magnesium, iron, thyroid functions and the vitamin levels need to be.
 If any of the hormone, mineral or vitamin levels are low then the treatments will not work.
-Do not depend on tests for B-12 deficiency.
-If the patient is clinically anemic by looking in their conjectival area give them sublingual or injectable B-12.